StarRocks/starrocks/docs/en/administration/data_migration_tool.md

 ### Enable Legacy Compatibility for Replication

-StarRocks may behave differently between the old and new versions, causing problems with cross-cluster data migration.
+StarRocks may behave differently between the old and new versions, causing problems during cross-cluster data migration.
 Therefore, you must enable Legacy Compatibility for the target cluster before data migration and disable it after data migration is completed.

 1. You can check whether Legacy Compatibility for Replication is enabled by using the following statement: